julzinsights/julzinsightcom3/content/about.md

 sections:
   - type: content_section
     content: >
-      **Julz Insights** is a small tight-knit tech company focused on developing and investing in innovative tech solutions/products for your betterment.
+      Welcome to **Julz Insights** is a small tech company based in Kenya that is focused on developing, testing, and investing in innovative tech solutions/products.

-      We offer a wide array of comprehensive multidisciplinary services that fit your needs, to ensure your company runs smoothly without having to worry about the technical aspects.
+      We believe in you and as such offer comprehensive services that fit your needs, ensuring your prosperity and smooth runnings without having to worry about the technical side of things.

-      Aside from these we also offer custom services and solutions which you can ask about on our contact page.
+      Aside from this we also offer custom services and solutions which you can inquire about on our contact page by telling us more about your project.

       So if you'd like to learn more, request a quote, or book a free